 Run the system and watch the feed pressure very closely.
-If the feed pressure to the Clark Pump is asymmetrical from one stroke to another, this impedes performance.
+If the feed pressure to the Clark Pump is asymmetrical from one stroke to another, this could be part of the problem.
 A difference of a few PSI is acceptable, but anything over that is an issue.
 If the pump is asymmetrical, Clark Pump repairs should be done before continuing with these tests.